Read this article on Be Kind to Animals Week!

 The History of Be Kind to Animals Week

-This annual observance that is celebrated during the first week of May each year, aims to serve as a platform for all animal activists and enthusiasts to raise their voices and concerns on the mistreatment of all animals.
+This annual observance that is celebrated during the first week of May each year, and was established by American Humane.
+It aims to serve as a platform for all animal activists and enthusiasts to raise their voices and concerns on the mistreatment of all animals.

 Millions of Americans come together during this week to discuss ways of improving animal welfare.
 A lesser-known fact is that this is one of the oldest commemorative weeks in American history.
 Through this week, many children have learned the importance of preserving animal life for future generations and how to treat animals with fairness and kindness.

 This makes it one of the most successful campaigns of our time.
 It was founded in 1877 and is the only organization of its kind that is aimed to protect both animals and children in its efforts.
 This year will be the 105th year that this observance will be celebrated.

 We should all aim to be kinder to all animals, and not just during Be Kind to Animals Week.

 During this uncertain time of COVID and all the difficulty and challenges it brings, we owe it to ourselves and future humanity to ensure that the animals that don’t have a voice is supported as best we can.
 In the interest of animals, we should support an animal shelter or adopt a shelter pet and give them a loving forever home.